yanivnizan/knowledge-base/src/documents/cocos2dx/levelup/Levelup_GameExample.html.md

 - Predators start to attack Chimpo after he has collected 2 bananas.
 Chimpo can escape the predators by either running to the exit before they catch him, or by knocking them out with coconuts.

-- The player can earn coins throughout the game and use them to buy cool stuff in the store (see [IStoreAssets](#-istoreassets-code-) below).
+- The player can earn coins throughout the game and use them to buy cool stuff in the store (see [CCStoreAssets](#-ccstoreassets-code-) below).
 Coins can be accumulated by either buying them in the store for real money, or by earning them as rewards in the different missions of the game (see [Missions](#-missions-) below).

 ##Setup Code Example

-We start by presenting the complete examples of the economy (`IStoreAssets` implementation) and the LevelUp model.
+We start by presenting the complete examples of the economy (`CCStoreAssets` implementation) and the LevelUp model.
 In the following section we will breakdown the LevelUp code to explain it in more detail.

 ###**CCStoreAssets Code**